ILLINOIS

 (1832), La Salle

 A militia fort at the mouth of the Little Vermilion River, across from Fort Wilbourn.
-Reddick Horn was the militia supply master.
+Reddick Horn was the militia supply master for this area.
 The town was then known as Illinoistown.

 Fort Wilbourn